obestwalter/mau-mau/docs/implementation/explore.md

     return game
 ```

 This is the meat of the simulation.
 Here is where all the magic happens. if you call this function a game of Mau Mau will be simulated and a winner is determined. **6 lines of code** including the function header and the return statement.
 You now have read the whole plot of the fascinating Mau Mau story.
-If you want to understand more, you can start digging deeper and visit the definitions of the functions used in the `play_game` function.
-Reading and understanding the functions (in whatever order you might prefer) in this file means that you get the picture how a simulation of a simple turn based card game works.
+If you want to understand more, you can start digging deeper and visit the definitions of the [functions](https://docs.python.org/3/glossary.html#term-function) and [classes](https://docs.python.org/3/tutorial/classes.html) used in the `play_game` function.
+Just start to explore the code and how the objects interact in whatever non-linear way you might prefer.
+This gives you an idea of how a simulation of a simple turn based card game can be implemented as a program.

-To dig deeper and get a more detailed understanding of the program, you can start to explore the classes, their attributes, behaviour and how they interact.

 # [concepts.py](https://github.com/obestwalter/mau-mau/blob/master/mau_mau/concepts.py): abstract stuff